-When medicines are first prescribed for treatment of acutely disturbed behaviour (either as PRN in anticipation of disturbed behaviour, or at the time of an event) the prescriber should take into consideration:

-- review of general medical history - review of ECG, physical investigations if possible - physical examination (or reason why not possible) - previous response to medicines used for treatment of acutely disturbed behaviour and any adverse effects - assessment of potential for illicit substance/alcohol use - review of current prescribed medications - the frequency of physical monitoring agreed with the clinical/nursing team - whether the choice of medicines is covered by an advance statement

-When parenteral medicines are prescribed for the management of acutely disturbed behaviour, the medical notes should make reference to the circumstances that may necessitate the use of parenteral administration rather than oral, e.g. the patient refuses oral medication.
+- 11.1.1 When medicines are first prescribed for treatment of acutely disturbed behaviour (either as PRN in anticipation of disturbed behaviour, or at the time of an event) the doctor should take into consideration: - review of general medical history - review of ECG, physical investigations if possible - physical examination (or reason why not possible) - previous response to drugs used for treatment of acutely disturbed behaviour and any adverse effects - assessment of potential for illicit drug/alcohol use - review of current prescribed medications - the frequency of physical monitoring agreed with the clinical/nursing team - whether the choice of medicines is covered by an advance statement - 11.1.2 When parenteral medicines are prescribed for the management of acutely disturbed behaviour, the medical notes should make reference to the circumstances that may necessitate the use of parenteral administration rather than oral, e.g. the patient refuses oral medication.

-Nursing Staff
+11.2 Nursing Staff

-A full written account of the incident must be made as soon as possible, in the nursing notes detailing why treatment of acutely disturbed behaviour was necessary.
-This should include:

-- the nature of acutely disturbed behaviour precipitants, victim, weapon, severity etc. - the time course of events from the onset of the behaviour until the offering of oral medication - the impact of non-pharmacological strategies, including the timing - the acceptance or refusal of oral medication - the name, formulation and dose of medicine given, (including route and muscle site if intramuscular, and the nature of any restraint in place during injection, e.g. prone/ supine/ sitting) - the time the medicine dose was given, and the time of any repeated doses - the impact of the administration of medication - details of all physical observations as agreed with the clinical team. - subsequent revisions to the management plan
+- 11.2.1 A full written account of the incident must be made as soon as possible, in the nursing notes detailing why treatment of acutely disturbed behaviour was necessary.
+This should include: - the nature of acutely disturbed behaviour precipitants, victim, weapon, severity etc - the time course of events from the onset of the behaviour until the offering of oral medication - the impact of non-drug strategies, including the timing - the acceptance or refusal of oral medication - the name, formulation and dose of medicine given, (including route and muscle site if intramuscular, and the nature of any restraint in place during injection, e.g. prone/ supine/ sitting) - the time the medicine dose was given, and the time of any repeated doses - the impact of the administration of medication

+- details of all physical observations as agreed with the clinical team. - subsequent revisions to the management plan